 Visas – Laos: No visa in advance is required.
 A 30-day visa can be obtained on arrival at Luang Prabang Airport.
 Approx. $38).

 Visas – Cambodia: A visa on arrival is also issued at Phnom Penh Airport for $30, payable in cash in US dollars.
 E-visas (so cutting down on queuing time at the airport) are now available for many nationalities at approximately $35.

 Both: A passport photo is required for both Laos and Cambodia while tourist visas for both are valid for 30 days from entry.

 Your passport should be valid for a minimum period of 6 months from the date of entry and you may be refused entry if your passport is damaged, in poor condition or does not have at least 2 blank pages remaining.

 Tipping: we recommend a kitty system for the smaller, daily tips such as hotel/restaurant staff and local drivers.
-Amounts inevitably vary with group size but would generally be in the region of £10-15 or $15-20 total per person for the week in Laos and a similar sum for Cambodia.
+Amounts inevitably vary with group size but would generally be in the region of $15-20 total per person for the week in Laos and a similar sum for Cambodia.
 With regards guides who accompany you for longer periods we’d recommend a separate tip of approximately $3 per person, per day though of course, this is always discretionary and performance-related.
 (Local currency or USD are fine.)

 Meals: breakfasts are generally hotel buffets with lunch and dinners based on local food.
 Lunches on the road are typically simpler dishes such as variations on noodles or fried rice while your tour-leader will generally order more elaborate-style dinners consisting of a selection of local dishes.